-- 12. Keep all air openings in front and bottom of heater clear and free of debris.
-This will insure enough air for proper combustion. - 13.
-Do not run heater - where flammable liquids or vapors are used or stored. - under dusty conditions. - 14.
-Do not use this heater to cook food or burn paper or other objects. - 15.
-Do not use heater if any part has been under water.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 16.
-Turn off and unplug heater and let cool before servicing.
-Only a qualified service person should service and repair heater. - 17.
-Operating heater above elevations of 4,500 feet could cause pilot outage. - Do not operate heater if any log is broken.
-Do not operate heater if a log is chipped (dimesized or larger). - 19.
-To prevent performance problems with propane/LP units, do not use propane/LP fuel tank of less than 100 lbs. capacity. - 20.
-Provide adequate clearances around air openings.
+- 15. Turn off and unplug heater and let cool before servicing.
+Only a qualified service person should service and repair heater. - 16.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - 17.
+Do not operate heater if any log is broken.
+Do not operate heater if a log is chipped (dime-sized or larger). - 18.
+To prevent performance problems, do not use propane/LP fuel tank of less than 100 lbs. capacity.